LazarVitalij/Tglabs-homework-assignment/README.md

 cd /path/Tglabs-homework-assignment

+# Installation
+ npm install

 # Running the Project

-1: npm install

-2: npm run dev
+ npm run dev

 The server will be available at: http://localhost:4000.